Oh My Dad!

 Oh My Dad! is a Philippie television situational comedy series broadcast by TV5.
 Directed by Jeffrey R. Jeturian, it stars Ian Veneracion in the title role.
-It aired on the network's Todo Max Weekend afternoon line up and worldwide on Kapatid Channel from October 24, 2020 to April 24, 2021.
+It aired on the network's TodoMax Weekend afternoon line up and worldwide on Kapatid Channel from October 24, 2020 to April 24, 2021.
 In June 2021, the show became available on Brightlight Productions programming affiliate ABS-CBN's streaming platform iWantTFC and worldwide on TFC.
-The show begin airing reruns on All TV from January 7 to July 8, 2023, and was replaced by the rerun of John en Ellen.
+The show begin airing reruns on All TV from January 7 to July 8, 2023, and was replaced by the rerun of John en Ellen, it would be also airing reruns on RPTV begins sometime in 2026.

 Premise

 Matthew Balderama (Ian Veneracion), a former PBA player/matinee idol tainted by scandal returns home to the Philippines after a long stint in the United States.
 To his surprise, his three "children" as a result of his wild love life come knocking at his doorstep, begging for him to take them in.
 Matthew makes an attempt at juggling sudden fatherhood with romance and fame, taking it one day at a time.